Skip to main content

 Important considerations

-Take care when running recipes against existing PRs.
+Be careful when running recipes against existing PRs.
 Once you open a PR, you can continue pushing changes to that PR as long as they don't conflict with the current state of the branch.
-If you change a recipe and push again to the branch, or if you push changes manually to the branch, it is unlikely that Moderne will be able to push any further changes to that branch.
+If you change a recipe and push again to the branch, or if you push changes manually to the branch, Moderne likely won't be able to push any further changes to that branch.